-Weir is the co-anchor of Nightline, and the former weekend edition of Good Morning America and his reporting is seen on World News with Diane Sawyer, Nightline and 20/20.
-In June 2007, he was named host of the ABC News magazine iCaught, and as a writer and host, he produced special hours for the network on topics ranging from religion to brain science to the rise and fall of General Motors.
+Weir is the co-anchor of Nightline and the former weekend edition of Good Morning America.
+His reporting is seen on World News with Diane Sawyer, Nightline, and 20/20.
+In June 2007, he was named host of the ABC News magazine iCaught, and as a writer and host, he produced special hours for the network on topics ranging from religion, to brain science, to the rise and fall of General Motors.